-Join Ben Long for an in-depth discussion in this video Adjusting white balance automatically, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Adjusting white balance automatically, part of Canon 60D Essential Training.

 Different types of light shine with different colors.
 For example, tungsten lights are redder or warmer than fluorescent lights.
 While your eye does an amazing job of adjusting automatically to different types of light so that colors always look correct, your camera doesn't fair so well.
 Your camera has to be calibrated to the type of light that you're shooting in.
 If it's not, color is going to appear wrong.
 This process is called White Balancing.
 The idea is that you calibrate the camera so that white appears correct.
 Because white contains all other colors, if you can get white looking good, then you get all the other colors for free.